eigenric/eigenric.github.io/blog/pages/about.md

 URL:
 Save_as: index.html

 Hi!
-I'm Ricardo Ruiz Fernández de Alba, a Dual Degree student in Mathematics & Computer Science at the University of Granada, Spain (≈93.39% completed).
+I'm Ricardo Ruiz Fernández de Alba, a Double Degree student in Mathematics & Computer Science at the University of Granada, Spain (≈ 93.39% completed).

+I'm currently working on:

+- Ubiquotous Computing and Ambiental Intelligence (last subject of my CS degree).
-I'm currently working on my Bachelor Thesis (TFG), focusing on synthetic data generation from an IoT vehicle detection system using Transformer models.
+- My [Bachelor Thesis (TFG)](https://github.com/eigenric/TFG), focusing on synthetic data generation from an IoT vehicle detection system using Transformer models.

 You can check out my progress on GitHub.

-I'm also a co-founder of DGIIM Underground, a collaborative platform for sharing class notes and academic resources.

-Let me know if you'd like any refinements! 🚀